-One important issue left is work on Sundays and national holidays.
+Can you work on Sundays and Polish national holidays?

 National holidays in Poland are determined in a statute.
 There are 13 days counted as national holidays in a year, which is actually much more than in many European countries.
 Just as many Polish employees work overtime, they also love time off during holidays.